How To Overcome Seasickness

 - Be in good physical condition.
 It reduces your chances of becoming seasick and also reduces its debilitating effects on you if you do.

 - Steer.
-This even helps the crewmembers that have already started to feel queasy.
+This even helps the crew members that have already started to feel queasy.
 Steering necessitates looking at the horizon (#4) and keeping busy (#7), and provides anticipation of what the next movement of the boat will be.

 When you encounter very rough weather early in a distance race or long cruise, particularly early in the season or before you have had a chance to get much sailing in, your chances are higher you’ll get sick.
-If you have a couple of days to get your “sea legs” (this term applies to maintaining your balance and insofar as balance affects your tendency towards seasickness, it has come to apply to that also), you should have no trouble overcoming seasickness.
+If you have a couple of days to get your “sea legs” (this term applies to maintaining your balance and insofar as balance affects your tendency towards seasickness, it has come to apply to that also), you should have no trouble dealing with seasickness.

+We hope these remedies and tips on how to prevent seasickness are helpful.
 Happy Sailing from Steve Colgate, founder of Offshore Sailing School!

 Reprinted from “Fundamentals of Sailing, Cruising, & Racing” by Steve Colgate; published by W.W.
 Norton & Co.